 The Company derives all of its revenues from contracts with its customers, predominantly by performing construction services for both public and private infrastructure projects, with an emphasis on highways, roads, bridges, airports and commercial and residential developments.
 These projects are performed for a mix of federal, state, municipal and private customers.
-In addition, the Company generates revenues from the sale of construction materials, including HMA, aggregates, liquid asphalt and ready-mix concrete to third-party public and private customers pursuant to contracts with those customers.
-The following table reflects, for the periods presented, (i) revenues generated from public infrastructure construction materials to public customers and (ii) revenues generated from private infrastructure construction materials to public customers and (ii) revenues generated from private infrastructure construction materials to private customers.
+In addition, the Company generates revenues from the sale of construction materials, including HMA, aggregates, liquid asphalt and ready-mix concrete, to third-party public and private customers pursuant to contracts with those customers.
+The following table reflects, for the periods presented, (i) revenues generated from public infrastructure construction materials to public customers and (ii) revenues generated from private infrastructure construction materials to private customers.